AusSRC/POSSUM_workflow/README.md

 ## Configuration

-Current recommended content of the `params.yaml` file
+Current recommended content of the `params.yaml` file for running the `main.nf` pipeline

 ```
 {